B2B eCommerce Trends: 2023 and Beyond

 For B2B sellers, recurring orders and subscriptions can provide a steady stream of revenue.
 They increase the customer lifetime value (CLV) and help build loyalty.
 Supporting recurring orders requires an order management system that allows you to process repeat orders, implement pricing and discounts for returning customers, and activate subscription-based pricing.

-Trend #8: Investing in eCommerce technology
+Trend #10: Investing in composable commerce technology

 • Integrations – Depending on your company’s digital maturity, you may need a pre-packaged frontend that comes with pre-built integrations, pricing, and implementation accelerators for headless implementations and use cases with commerce partners.
 Additionally, the ability to seamlessly integrate with existing systems, such as an ERP, PIM, and others ensures there are no disruptions to business operations or customer experience.